 John Dean Crime Novelist is a social network

 Welcome to my site.
 I am a crime novelist living in South West Scotland who was published by Robert Hale between 2004 and 2014 and now by The Book Folks.
-I have had twenty three titles published
+I have had twenty four titles published

 The Book Folks titles are